dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 Given two points with n-dimensional coordinates, generate a function that will return the manhattan distance between those two points.

-Feel free to work with your group.
+Feel free to work with a group.

 **Bonus**: Check to make sure that each vector representing a point has the same dimensionality.